How to Rename Photos for Social Media: A Creator's Guide

 - blog and portfolio SEO when the same image is republished elsewhere

-If you publish images on your own site too, filenames become even more important.
-See Image SEO: How File Naming Affects Your Search Rankings.
+If you publish images on your own site too, filenames become directly relevant to search rankings.
+See File Naming Conventions Best Practices for the broader naming framework.

 Best filename structure for creators